IPSEN DUE DILIGENCE

 Cost overruns, false applications for payment, problematic change orders, embezzlement, evidence of builder bailouts, inflated material costs, internal controls, vendor fraud, work beyond the agreed upon scope, improper wage rates and equipment billing, theft, diversion or removal of equipment and misrepresentations by subcontractors, unlicensed contractors, non-permitted work, non-payment to subs and/or material suppliers, and material or equipment switches.

-3 - Day Audit Looking for Suspicious Vendors
+1 to 3 - Day Audit Looking for Suspicious Vendors

-Ipsen Due Diligence offers a 3-day audit using forensic accounting methods that’s affordable and focused on identifying suspicious vendors.
+Ipsen Due Diligence offers a 1 to 3-day audit using forensic accounting methods that’s affordable and focused on identifying suspicious vendors.
 After that, it’s up to you to decide the direction you want to take.
 You can improve your vendor profiles, cut some loose, calculate your losses if any, demand repayment, take the responsible party to court, or maybe let some employees go in the process.
 It’s your decision.
 At a minimum, you’ll know if the accounting department is doing their job or is at the root of the problem.

 -